Verified Quadratic Virtual Substitution for Real Arithmetic: Top-Level Algorithms

 \section{Top-Level Algorithms}

-We export several top-level algorithms that perform VS for experimentation that use various combinations of VS procedures and optimizations.
-We briefly detail them here.
+We develop (and export to SML for experimentation) several top-level algorithms that use various combinations of VS procedures and optimizations; these are briefly detailed here.

-The \isa{VSLucky} algorithm recursively searches through the available atom conjunct list (atoms outside of universal quantification), searching for a quadratic equality atom that features a constant coefficient with respect to the variable $x$ that we are eliminating.
-If it finds some $ax^2+bx+c$ where $a$, $b$, or $c$ is a nonzero constant, we are guaranteed a nonzero polynomial, and thus we have the following full elimination of the quantifier on $x$, without the remaining zero case (cross reference \rref{sec:eqVsubst}):
+The \isa{VSLucky} algorithm recursively searches through the available atom conjunct list, searching for a quadratic equality atom that features a constant coefficient with respect to the variable $x$ that we are eliminating.
+If it finds some $ax^2+bx+c$ where $a$, $b$, or $c$ is a nonzero constant, we are guaranteed that $ax^2+bx+c$ is not the zero polynomial, and thus we have the following full elimination of the quantifier on $x$, without the remaining zero case (cross reference \rref{sec:eqVsubst}):

 Then we can use VS to expand the RHS of the equivalence.
 So, \isa{VSLucky} is indeed lucky, because it fully removes the quantifier on the variable in question.